SS Mesaba (1898): A class of five cargo liners

 The ship was the third of a class of five single-screw steamships built for members of the Wilson and Furness-Leyland Line (W&FL) in 1897 and 1898.
 Previous W&FL ships had all been purely cargo ships to carry livestock.
 The five new ships were each designed to carry more than 100 passengers, all in first class berths.

 The first ship was Alexandra, launched by Alexander Stephen and Sons in Glasgow on 3 August 1897.
 Next was Victoria, launched by Furness, Withy & Co in West Hartlepool on 31 August.
 The third was built by Harland & Wolff in Belfast as yard number 319, on slipway number 7.
-She was launched in 11 September 1897 as Winifreda, and completed in 17 February 1898.
+She was launched on 11 September 1897 as Winifreda, and completed on 17 February 1898.
 A Stephen and Sons also built Boadicea, which was launched on 25 November 1897.
 The final ship of the class to be built was Cleopatra, which was launched by Earle's Shipbuilding in Hull on 6 April 1898.